s3ql/s3ql/rst/backends.rst

   :ref:`backend_reliability` for details).

-Potential issues when using the *classic* storage region
+Potential issues when using the US Standard storage region
 --------------------------------------------------------

-In the *classic* (or US east) storage region, Amazon S3 does not guarantee read after create consistency.
+In the US Standard storage region, Amazon S3 does not guarantee read after create consistency.
 This means that after a new object has been stored, requests to read this object may still fail for a little while.
 While the file system is mounted, S3QL is able to automatically handle all issues related to this so-called eventual consistency.
 However, problems may arise during the mount process and when the file system is checked:

 Suppose that you mount the file system, store some new data, delete some old data and unmount it again.
 Now there is no guarantee that